Mohsen, W14 8PS

 I also tried a glass of doogh, a fermented yoghurt-based drink that they make themselves; they explained to me how they make it from scratch, and that it's good for the digestion.
 It was quite tangy, slightly salted, and only gently carbonated.
 I felt it was something of an acquired taste, and didn't get too far down the glass, and they insisted on taking it off the bill.

-Accessibility: Two steps up to get in, more steps to get into the back seating area, and the toilets are down a flight of stairs.
+Accessibility: Two steps to get in (one of them quite large), more steps to get into the back seating area, and the toilets are down a flight of stairs with two bends and a handrail most but not all of the way down.

 - Time Out review